Avastin (bevacizumab)

 The NCCN recommends the use of Avastin in mesothelioma.
 Intravenous doses are given over a period of thirty to ninety minutes every two to three weeks.

-Avastin inhibits a process in tumors called angiogenesis.
-Angiogenesis is the growth of new blood vessels supplying tumors with blood carrying oxygen and nutrients.
+Avastin inhibits a process in tumors called angiogenesis by blocking vascular endothelial growth factor (VEGF), a protein.
+Angiogenesis is the growth of new blood vessels that supply tumors with blood, oxygen, and nutrients.

 As with other medications, Avastin has potential side effects; however, these side effects differ because this drug works in a unique way.
 Avastin’s most common side effects are:[3]